dev-environment

 init

-- (Optional) The bash commands to run.¶
+- (Optional) The bash commands to run on startup.¶

 name